I. 1. What is a learning disability?

 II.
 1. I’m ready to be evaluated for a possible LD.
 How should I go about finding the right clinician for me?

 Begin by logging on to the ODS website and looking at our referral list: “ODS Referrals List for LD/ADD Testing.”
 This list includes testing sites visited by our office and private clinicians whose credentials have met our standards.
 Of course, there are many testing centers and private evaluators nationwide to choose from; just be certain that these alternative sites are able to comply with Barnard's testing standards as outlined in “Documentation of a Learning Disability/Attention Deficit Disorder.”
-Please contact me directly or Susan Quinby if you have any questions about a specific center or clinician you are considering.

 Of course, cost is a primary consideration, and the range of fees is considerable.
 Be aware that “clinical sites” may be less expensive, but may require several visits to complete the evaluation, have rigid testing hours, and a somewhat sterile environment with a long wait for an initial appointment and final report.
 However, the cost will be lower than a private clinician, insurance plans may be accepted as payment, and a “sliding scale” (cost determined by ability to pay) might be negotiated.
 Clinics, which are affiliated with universities or teaching hospitals, will most probably use student interns who are closely supervised.
 Although the quality of these evaluations is acceptable, expect the testing and report writing of the process to be slower.
 Private clinicians, although having higher fees which range anywhere from $750 to $2000, will likely have the advantage of offering testing specifically tailored to your LD issues, flexible appointments, feedback and follow-up with respect to evaluation results, and information regarding remedial and medical referrals.